 Presidents Bush and Obama have both made major efforts to reorient U.S. foreign aid.
 The Bush administration accomplished a transformation of aid policy by reducing the emphasis on military spending, increasing health-related assistance (especially, and effectively, for AIDS prevention and treatment through the President's Emergency Plan for AIDS Relief, or PEPFAR), and focusing economic assistance on countries with stable democratic political systems and a commitment to long-term pro-business development strategies.
+President Obama continued the Bush-era effort focusing aid efforts on economic development, food security and poverty.
 In September 2015, the United States committed to supporting the United Nations' Sustainable Development Goals.
-The U.S. has spent about \$4.5 billion on humanitarian aid in the Syrian civil war, and President Obama asked Congress to accept about 150,000 refugees over a two-year period as a part of the 2015 refugee crisis.
+In 2016, Congress passed a bipartisan Global Food Security Act committing U.S. foreign policy to focus on hunger and poverty in developing countries.
+However, the Trump presidential campaign stressed an economic nationalism that might prove hostile to foreign aid.